sufiyankhanz/serif/README.md

 # Deploying

-To serve the site, set any web server to use `/path/to/site/directory/_site` as its root. *NOTE:* URLs generated in the site do not contain `.html` "extensions" by default, so you will need a rewrite rule.
-Here's an example rewrite for nginx:
+To serve the site, set any webserver to use `/path/to/site/directory/_site` as its root. *NOTE:* URLs generated in the site do not contain `.html` "extensions" by default, so you will need a rewrite rule.
+Here's an example rewrite for Nginx:

 ```
 error_page 404 @not_found_page;